Looking for a sidekick to your favorite dish? These Baked Old Bay Fries with Quick Aioli will elevate any meal!

 First things first.
 Peel your potatoes and remove any bruised parts.
 You can choose to leave the skin on, but you’ll get a more even bake if you peel!

-Next, you’ll cut your potato in half so that you can lay it flat.
-Then, cut into strips about 1/2 inch wide.
-You can leave them like this, or choose to cut the strips in half again for thinner fries.
+Next, you’ll cut the potato into strips about 1/2 inch wide.
+Then. lay each strip flat and cut into fries.
 You may find that some need another cut and some don’t.
-Just use your best judgment!
+Just use your best judgment to make them roughly equal in size.

 The key to getting crispy baked fries is soaking your potatoes to remove excess starch.
 Once you’re happy with the shape of your hand-cut fries, chuck them in a large mixing bowl and cover them with water.